mauricereichelt/render-with-decorators-test/README.md

 ## Setup

-In your test-utils file, re-export the render function that supports decorators and the Redux decorators:
+In your test-utils file, re-export the render function that supports decorators:

 ```javascript
 // test-utils.js